 Ford was the next manufacturer to introduce a mainstream electronic ignition.
 First used on late 1973 Lincoln engines, Ford introduced what they called Solid State Ignition.
 All 1974 California cars received this ignition, along with 49 state cars powered by 400 and 460 engines.
 In 1975 the ignition became standard on all Ford cars.
 Like Chrysler, this ignition’s primary purpose was to help reduce emissions.

 The Ford ignition was very similar in design to the Chrysler ignition.
 It too used a distributor with a magnetic pick and an armature (Ford’s name for a reluctor) and even the internal components looked very similar.
 The ignition contained a large externally mounted control box, which Ford called a module.
 This module contained the transistors that were triggered by the AC voltage of the distributor pickup.
 Like Chrysler, Ford kept a resistor in place, albeit a resistor wire, and the resistance value was the same as the breaker point ignition.
 This means the overall ignition energy was not increased over the old breaker point ignition.
-Initially this allowed for reusing the same coil, but a running change for 1975 used a new ignition coil with a special connector.
+Initially this allowed for reusing the same coil, but a running change for 1975 used a new ignition coil with lower primary resistance which utilized a special connector.

 The Ford ignition system essentially functioned the same as the Chrysler EIS.
 It too improved starting performance, emissions and high RPM performance while reducing maintenance.
 However, Ford being Ford, resulted in its engineers changing the ignition on an annual basis from 1974-76.
 Over that three year span Ford redesigned ignition module each year.
 And although the systems appeared identical all of the wiring was also revised each year.
 This meant that each year from 1974 to 1976, Ford used a specific module and wiring harness, none of which interchanged with other model years.
 This ignition eventually became more refined and consistent, evolving into the Dura Spark ignition.